-Brosseau gets revenge as Rays beat Yankees again, 5-2
+Brosseau gets payback as Rays beat Yankees again, 5-2

 The only hit batter was Hunter Renfroe in the fifth.
 He was plunked in the leg by Yankees reliever Ben Heller, who was ejected by first base umpire Chad Fairchild.

 Tampa Bay right-hander Charlie Morton returned after missing three weeks with right shoulder inflammation and pitched two-plus hitless innings while being limited to 38 pitches.

+“That was a scary moment last night,” Morton said about Brosseau.
+“That was really nice for all of us to be able to see that.
+That was pretty great.”

 John Curtiss (2-0) followed Morton and pitched 2 1/3 scoreless innings for the win.

 Montgomery got only two outs and allowed four runs on five hits.